ryancbutler/lacrosse_weather/README.md

 InfluxDB with `weather` database being created and used

 ### Grafana
-Grafana with InfluxDB datasource and dashboard created
+Grafana with InfluxDB datasource and dashboard (Weather) created